mgoldcoin/mgold/waves-client/transfers-and-gateways/bitcoin-transfers.md

 **How to deposit Bitcoin**

-Open up your Waves wallet.
+Open your Waves wallet
-At the top left corner click on the **Deposit** button.
+In the Bitcoin section, click on the **Deposit** button.

 ![](/_assets/bitcoin_transfers_01.png)